navy235/learngit/readme.txt

 second modifed
 I add a local modified

-Creating a new branch is quick.
+Creating a new branch is quick. comflict1 has been created.